WebSockets Pentesting -Everything You Need To Know About

 Several features of the WebSocket handshake messages are worth noting:

-headers in the request and response indicate that this is a WebSocket handshake. - The
+• The Connection and Upgrade headers in the request and response indicate that this is a WebSocket handshake.

-request header specifies the WebSocket protocol version that the client wishes to use.
-This is typically13
+• The Sec-WebSocket-Version request header specifies the WebSocket protocol version that the client wishes to use.
+This is typically 13.

-request header contains a Base64-encoded random value, which should be randomly generated in each handshake request. - The
+• The Sec-WebSocket-Key request header contains a Base64-encoded random value, which should be randomly generated in each handshake request.

-- Manipulating the web socket connection is necessary to manipulate or the handshake that establishes the connection.
-There is necessity as It can enable you to reach more attack surface.
+• Manipulating the web socket connection is necessary to manipulate the handshake that establishes the connection.
+There is a necessity as It can enable you to reach more attack surfacess.

 To identify a WebSocket vulnerability on the application, followings can be done: